briandsch/project-zoomcamp/README.md

 Cloud Scheduler publishes a Pub/Sub message on a desired schedule.
 This message gets published to the Pub/Sub topic.
 This topic then triggers the cloud function and executes the script that I deployed.

 ## SQL Scripts
 There is a period of time in the column `Confirmation_Time_Minutes` where there are null values on two out of every three days.
-Given how consistent this pattern is, along with the fact that the values are null, I assume that there was an issue during this period when this data was being generated or collected.
+Given how consistent this pattern is, along with the fact that the values are null, I assume that there was an issue during this period when this data was being either generated or collected.

 To approximate, and to avoid the graph looking bad, I've decided to use the `last_value()` function to smooth things out by filling in the blanks with the last existing value.
 I've first created a view using this function, and then on a separate script, I've merged this view with the main table.